-In PeCa, primary treatment failure may translate into a reduction in diseasespecific survival.
-In our series, PP for SCC of the penis provided excellent oncologic outcomes comparable to previously published reports.
-According to the published literature, the recurrence rate after penile amputation has been reported to be between 5 and 10%.
-Rampelakos et al. reported a series of 360 cases of SCC treated with PP. From those, 227 were partial amputations with no local recurrence during the 10-year follow-up.
-Furthermore, Ornellas et al. published a series of 522 patients with primary PP for penile cancer reporting 25 (4%) with local recurrence with a follow-up of 11 months.
-In our series, none of the 16 patients that underwent PP had local or regional recurrence whereas a proportion of the BT patients required salvage PP and nodal dissection.
+In PeCa, primary treatment failure may translate into a reduction in disease-specific survival.
+In our series, PP for SCC of the penis provided excellent oncological outcomes comparable to previously published reports.
+According to the published literature, the recurrence rate after penile amputation has been reported to be 5-10%.
+Rampelakos et al reported a series of 360 cases of SCC treated with PP. From those, 227 were partial amputations, with no local recurrence during the 10-year followup.
+Furthermore, Ornellas et al published a series of 522 patients with primary PP for penile cancer, reporting 25 (4%) with local recurrence with a followup of 11 months.
+In our series, none of the 16 patients that underwent PP had local or regional recurrence, whereas a proportion of the BT patients required salvage PP and nodal dissection.

 The main advantage of radiotherapy is organ preservation.
-In our series, 35 BT patients, 20% had loco-regional recurrence.
-In the series of Crook et al., of the 49 patients who received penile BT, 3 (6%) had local recurrence for early stage penile cancer at a median follow-up of 33.4 months.
-Rozan et al. presented the largest series of 259 patients treated by BT (184 patients) alone or surgery with BT (75 patients), with local control rates of 88% at 3 years in both groups and penis conservation in 84% of patients.
-Escande et al. described a series of 201 patients treated with BT reporting local relapses in 37 patients with a median follow-up of 10.7 years and local control rate of 82%.
+In our series, of 35 BT patients, 20% had loco-regional recurrence.
+In the series by Crook et al, of the 49 patients who received penile BT, three (6%) had local recurrence for early-stage penile cancer at a median followup of 33.4 months.
+Rozan et al presented the largest series of 259 patients treated by BT alone (184 patients) or surgery with BT (75 patients), with local control rates of 88% at three years in both groups and penis conservation in 84% of patients.
+Escande et al described a series of 201 patients treated with BT, reporting local relapses in 37 patients with a median followup of 10.7 years and local control rate of 82%.
 Our institutional experience is consistent with other reports of penile BT.

-The most common complications reported in our series were meatal stenosis and penile necrosis, seen in 7 (20%) and 4 (11.4%) patients treated with BT, respectively.
-In a retrospective review of a cohort of 113 patients with invasive SCC of the penis, de Crevoisier et al found urethral stenosis requiring at least one meatal dilatation in 26 patients with a 10-year stenosis rate of 29%.
-Penile necrosis was less frequent, but does have a significant impact on quality of life.
-Different series reported that 9% to 43% of these complications require salvage PP9, 17, 20-22.
-These complications may be related to dose/volume relationships.
+The most common complications reported in our series were meatal stenosis and penile necrosis, seen in seven (20%) and four (11.4%) patients treated with BT, respectively.
+In a retrospective review of a cohort of 113 patients with invasive SCC of the penis, de Crevoisier et al found urethral stenosis requiring at least one meatal dilatation in 26 patients, with a 10-year stenosis rate of 29%.
+Penile necrosis is less frequent but does have a significant impact on quality of life.
+Different series reported that 9-43% of these complications require salvage PP.9,16,19-21 These complications may be related to dose/volume relationships.

-The presence and the extent of inguinal lymph node (LN) metastasis have been shown to be the most important factors for the prognosis of patients with penile cancer.
-In our experience, the percentage of LN recurrences was 5.8% in the setting of clinically negative groins at diagnosis.
-There may have been some difference between BT and PP patients in risk of nodal disease however 2 of the BT patients had a late recurrence (>3 years) meaning that extended follow-up is recommended for these patients due to the probability of remote failure several years after initial treatment.
+The presence and the extent of inguinal lymph node metastasis have been shown to be the most important factors for the prognosis of patients with PeCa.
+In our experience, the percentage of lymph node recurrences was 5.8% in the setting of clinically negative groins at diagnosis.
+There may have been some difference between BT and PP patients in risk of nodal disease, however, two of the BT patients had a late recurrence (>3 years), meaning that extended followup is recommended for these patients due to the probability of remote failure several years after initial treatment.